J-1 Exchange Visitor

 Student Intern category is for or students who have not completed a bachelor's level degree program and are currently enrolled in one in their home country.
 If your prospective scholar has not completed a bachelor's level degree program and is currently enrolled in one in their home country, you must request the Student Intern category.

 This J-1 Student Intern category requires additional documentation.
-During the ISD submission process for a J-1 Student Intern, the department will be required to complete fields in ISD for a DS-7002 Training/Internship Placement Plan.
-This information will be submitted to IFSO, who will then issue an official Form DS-7002 along with the DS-2019.
+During the iServices submission process for a J-1 Student Intern, the department will be required to complete fields in iServices for a DS-7002 Training/Internship Placement Plan.
+This information will be submitted to our office, who will then issue an official Form DS-7002 along with the DS-2019.

 J-1 Maintain Status, Completion, Departure or Separation